Vovanm88/spoopify/overview.md

     ```

 ## 5. File Dependencies and Interactions
+-   `RecommendationService` is used by `SongService` to fetch song recommendations from the Python microservice.
+-   `RecommendationController` uses `RecommendationService` to handle requests related to recommendations.

 -   `AuthController` uses `AuthService` for authentication and registration.
 -   `SongController` uses `SongService` for managing songs and user interactions (likes/dislikes).